Types of Soundproofing products

 There are three types of sound which can be reduced.
 Reflected Sound, Impact Sound and Airborne Sound.
 These are shown on the following diagram:

-•BLUE: Reflected Sound – Sound bounces off surfaces to become distorted .... different frequencies may sound louder.
+•BLUE: Reflected Sound – Sound bounces off surfaces to become distorted, it is also known as reverberated sound.

 Reducing Impact Sound (on a tiled floor)